MAAP-Project/maap-documentation-examples/gedi-subset/README.md

 To prepare for contributing, do the following in an ADE workspace:

-1. Clone the GitHub repository
+1. Clone the GitHub repository.
+1. Change directory to the cloned repository.
 1. Add the GitLab repository as another remote (named `ade` here, but you may specify a different name for the remote):